– First and foremost is your British embassy appointment sheet printout.

 We will also need you to sign a limited Power of Attorney

 so we can do all the running around on your behalf.
-It by law will be in Thai.
+It by law will be in Thai language , no exceptions.

-After these are handed to our staff and when he has checked they are there.
+After these are handed over and checked.
 Then you are free to go explore Bangkok or head off until your registration day.